WeLearn1314/MSDNet/README.md

 # MSDNet
-This website shares the code of the "A new multi-scale CNN with pixel-wise attention for image denoising" finished by Jibin Deng*, Chaohua Hu, Signal Image and Video Processing, 2023.
+This website shares the code of the "A new multi-scale CNN with pixel-wise attention for image denoising" finished by Jibin Deng*, Chaohua Hu, Signal, Image and Video Processing, 2023.

 # Prerequisites: